Year 4

 ENGLISH

-Grammar - We will continue to consolidate our Year 3 knowledge as well as introduce new Year 4 grammar in both our Writing lessons and stand alone Grammar lessons.
+Grammar - We will begin by consolidating our Year 3 knowledge as well as introduce new Year 4 grammar in both our Writing lessons and stand alone Grammar lessons.

 Guided Reading is taught weekly and the children will focus on a range of non-fiction, fiction, play scripts and poetry texts.